asra020601/aws-to-do-list/README.md

    - DynamoDB offers low-latency, scalable data storage.

 5. **Notifications:**
-   - SNS is used to send notifications on task-related events (e.g., task creation, updates).
+   - SNS is used to send notifications on task-related events (task creation).

 The following diagram illustrates the overall architecture: